GintileDaugelaite/Todo-app/README.md

 An application used to create, edit and delete tasks, built with React, JavaScript, and SCSS.

-## Project Status

-This project is currently in development.

 ## Installation and Setup Instructions

 Runs the app in the development mode.\